-Please note that Berlin Get-Together and Munich Weekend as well as the Annual Conference are mandatory events for all interns.
+Please note that Berlin Get-Together and Munich Weekend are mandatory events for all interns.

 BUDGETING FOR YOUR STAY IN GERMANY

 Students should take into consideration the costs of pursuing an internship abroad.
 Internship placements may affect the cost of living, i.e., larger, metropolitan cities will be more expensive than smaller, rural communities.